-To evaluate plausible range of meteorological conditions at proposed landing site of Mars surface exploration mission, some assessments of Mars surface environment are performed by using a planetary atmospheric general circulation model, DCPAM.
+To evaluate plausible range of meteorological conditions at proposed landing site of MELOS1, some assessments of Mars surface environment are performed by using a planetary atmospheric general circulation model, DCPAM.
 Viking and Mars Pathfinder meteorological data are well reproduced by using DCPAM data with systematic calibrations.
-Based on these results, assessment of surface environment at Juventae Chasma is performed.
-In future work, variability associated with mesoscale and boundary layer scale
+Based on these results, assessment of surface environment at Newton Crater is performed.
+In future work, variability associated with mesoscale and boundary layer scale disturbances will be evaluated by using regional meteorological model and large eddy simulation model to improve our assessment.